davidsudduth/CommonLit/README.md

 *Mission: to develop informed and engaged citizens by improving students' reading, writing and speaking skills*

+## About

+CommonLit delivers high-quality, free instructional materials to support literacy development for students in grades 5-12.
+Our resources are:
+  * Flexible;
+  * Research-Based;
+  * Aligned to the Common Core State Standards;
+  * Created by teachers, for teachers.

+We believe in the transformative power of a great text, and a great question.
+That’s why we are committed to keeping CommonLit completely free, forever.

 ## Predicting Student Success Through Advanced Machine Learning

 ### Goals & Objectives